Gravitational redshift revisited: inertia, geometry, and charge: Gravitational redshift

 Recall that for a given energy-momentum 4-vector $p^a=mu^a$ of a particle, with respect to a local inertial frame, the energy observed by an observer that moves with 4-velocity $v^a$ is

-Therefore, for the frequency $\nu_i$ of the photon observed by $O_i$, which moves with 4-velocity $u_i^a$, we find the relation $h\nu_i=E_k=\left.-k_au^a_i\right\rvert_{P_i}$ (cf.~\eqref{energy}), where $E_k$ is the energy of the photon.
-By definition of the vector field $\xi^a$, we have $\left.\xi_a\xi^a\right\rvert_{P_i}=\left.g_{00}\right\rvert_{P_i}$ since $\xi^a$ has vanishing spatial components.
+Therefore, for the frequency $\nu_i$ of the photon observed by $O_i$, which moves with 4-velocity $u_i^a$, we find the relation $h\nu_i=E_k=\left.-k_au^a_i\right\rvert_{P_i}$ (cf.~\eqref{energy}), where $E_k$ is the energy of the photon.\footnote{Here $h$ is just a constant that relates the energy of a photon to its frequency, and there is nothing quantum in this argument.} By definition of the vector field $\xi^a$, we have $\left.\xi_a\xi^a\right\rvert_{P_i}=\left.g_{00}\right\rvert_{P_i}$ since $\xi^a$ has vanishing spatial components.
 It would involve a fair amount of work to derive the gravitational redshift by finding the geodesic equation.
 However, this can be avoided by taking advantage of a useful proposition.
 Light travels on null geodesics (in the geometrical optics approximation, i.e.~the spacetime scale of variation of the electromagnetic field is much smaller than that of the curvature: see e.g.~\cite[p.~571]{mtw}), from which it follows that the inner product $k_a\xi^a$ is constant along geodesics, that is $\left.k_a\xi^a\right\rvert_{P_1}=\left.k_a\xi^a\right\rvert_{P_2}$.\footnote{For a detailed proof see for instance, \cite[p.~442]{wald2010general}}

 Spacetime around Earth (if considered as generated by a point mass $M$ at $r=0$) can be modelled by the Schwarzschild metric where is the so-called Schwarzschild radius, $r$ the distance from the Earth's centre, $G$ the gravitational constant, $c$ the speed of light, and $M$ the mass of the Earth.
 This yields or with $g:=\frac{GM}{r_1^2}$ the gravitational constant at $r_1$, $\nu=\nu_1$, $\Delta \nu=\nu_1-\nu_2$, and $r_2-r_1=h$.
 For the last approximation in the second last line we have used $\frac{1}{r_1}-\frac{1}{r_2} = \frac{r_2-r_1}{r_2r_1}\approx \frac{h}{r_1^2}$ if $r_1\approx r_2$ and $r_1,r_2 \gg h$.